-The facility has held a transgender resident in the past twelve months.
-The staff report that they were provided with appropriate training on how to safely management a transgender resident in the facility.
 The staff report having training during orientation and during monthly back to basic training on proper pat search techniques for same gender, cross gender, and transgender residents.
 The facility does not house female residents, but male CRS workers state that they are prohibited from searching female residents, performing strip searches, or body cavity searches.

+Review:

+Policy and procedure

+Facility tour

 Training curriculum

 Training course records

+Interview with residents

+Interview with staff

 Interview with Training Coordinator

-Residents with disabilities and residents who are limited English proficient

-Agency policy 1300.04 states that residents with disabilities will be housed in a manner that provide for their safety and security.
+115.216 Residents with disabilities and residents who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion Agency policy 1300.04 states that residents with disabilities will be housed in a manner that provide for their safety and security.
 Each potential resident will be evaluated prior to admission to determine the most suitable residential facility for placement.
 Policy 800.05b states residents admitted to the facility will receive written orientation materials and/or translation in their primary language, if they do not understand English.
 When a literacy problem exists, staff will assist the clients in understanding the material.
 During the intake process, any identified communication/language barrier will be addressed with the use of staff that is proficient in that language, family member communication assistance, or local community resources.
 The policy prohibits the use of resident interpreters, readers, and any other resident assistance except in circumstances in which a delay in effective communication could compromise the resident's safety, the performance of first responder duties, or the investigation of an allegation.
 The auditor viewed PREA posting in both English and Spanish during the onsite visit.
 Agency policy 800.08 states that special assistance will be provided to those residents, family members, or significant others identified as having some sensory impairment, including the blind and the hearing impaired.
 The assistance can include the use of auxiliary aids.
 The Program Director states that she is responsible for ensuring residents are afforded the opportunity to benefit from the agency's efforts to prevent, detect, respond, and report allegation of sexual abuse and sexual harassment.